Multiview point cloud registration with anisotropic and space-varying localization noise: EM algorithm for maximum likelihood estimation

 We detail in Appendix \ref{sec:app3} the derivation of the expression of $\beta_{jik}$:

 where

 Based on (\ref{eq:beta}), the point $\hat\y_{jik}$ can be seen as a denoised version of $\phi_j({\byji})$ under the hypothesis that the point $\yji$ is assigned to the Gaussian component $k$.

-\subsubsection{Space-alternating generalized EM}
+\subsection{Space-alternating generalized EM}

 In a conventional EM algorithm, the E-step would consist in computing the conditional distributions $\alpha_{jik}$ and $\beta_{jik}$, and the M-step would be the actual maximization of $Q(\theta,\theta^{(l)})$ defined in (\ref{eq:Q}).
 However, maximizing $Q$ with respect to all the parameters in $\theta$ is here an intractable task.
 This issue can be circumvented by searching for $\theta$ that only guarantees an increase $Q(\theta,\theta^{(l)}) > Q(\theta^{(l)},\theta^{(l)})$.
 This approach is called Generalized Expectation Maximization (GEM) and ensures that the likelihood increases along the iterations.
-Several GEM strategies can be considered.

-In \cite{Evangelidis17}, an Expectation Conditional Maximization (ECM) algorithm \cite{Meng93} is used.
-The parameters $\theta$ are splitted in two parts: the GMM parameters $\theta_{G}=\{\bmu_k,\bSigma_k,p_k\}_{k=1}^K$, and the transformation parameters $\theta_{T}=\{\R_j,\t_j\}_{j=1}^M$.
-Accordingly, the M-step is splitted in subproblems related to each variable:
+In this work, we propose to use a Space-alternating GEM (SAGE) algorithm \cite{SAGE}.
+The parameters $\theta$ are split in two parts: the GMM parameters $\theta_{G}=\{\bmu_k,\bSigma_k,p_k\}_{k=1}^K$, and the transformation parameters $\theta_{T}=\{\R_j,\t_j\}_{j=1}^M$.
+Accordingly, the M-step is split in subproblems related to each variable.

-In this work, we use instead a Space-alternating generalized expectation maximization (SAGE) \cite{SAGE} algorithm.
-The parameters are, as in ECM, sequentially updated, but the conditional distributions are also updated at each step.
 The SAGE algorithm can be written